dwilding/frogtab/local/README.md

 To access Frogtab, open http://localhost:5000 in your browser
 ```

-If you see the error "a different app is using port 5000",
-you'll need to use a different port.
+If you see the error "a different app is using port 5000", you'll need to use a different port.
 In this case, run the following commands:

 ```
 frogtab set port 5001  # For example frogtab start
 ```

+As you use Frogtab, your data is automatically backed up by Frogtab Local.
+The default location of the backup file is *Frogtab_backup.json* in the working directory.
+You can use `frogtab set backup-file` to change the location of the backup file.
+To learn more, run `frogtab help` or see [Command reference](#command-reference).

 ## Sending tasks to Frogtab